 To realize this vision, we are building a comprehensive understanding of the development of gender identity and sexual orientation in interaction with the social environment.
 This encompasses: characteristics and health status of the LGBT population; risk, protective factors, and resilience; effective interventions and treatments; and evidence for transgender-specific health care needs.
 We also pursue the scientific evidence needed to inform public policies designed to end the stigma, discrimination, and violence encountered by LGBT people and their families.

-Through the Initiative, our researchers, clinicians, and educators identify practice implications of research on LGBT health and mental health.
+Through the Program, our researchers, clinicians, and educators identify practice implications of research on LGBT health and mental health.
 We bring evidence-based teaching to undergraduate, graduate, and postgraduate students; conduct continuing medical and community- based education; and mentor research fellows and future teachers.
 We also contribute to innovative policy development as applied to LGBT health.